Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Experiments

 \subsubsection{Results}

-We train the 1x1 convolution for \num{240000} samples (for the AFHQ data, we trained for \num{142140} samples). \cref{tab:digipath-metrics} shows our results evaluated on 300 images of the Digipath data.
+We train the 1x1 convolution for \num{240000} samples. \cref{tab:digipath-metrics} shows our results evaluated on \num{300} images of the Digipath data.
 The table can be read similarly to \cref{tab:afhq-metrics}.
 Again, the GAN method takes considerably less time than the gradient descent methods.
-We observed an average speedup of 120x with a minimum improvement of 76x and a maximum of 147x compared to PLAIN.
-Moreover, we observed a similar speedup compared to FFT DEC, with an average improvement of 126x, a minimum of 81x, and a maximum of 154x.
+We observed an average speedup of 120x with a minimum improvement of 76x and a maximum of 147x compared to gradient descent without regularization.
+Moreover, we observed a similar speedup compared to gradient descent with regularization, with an average improvement of 126x, a minimum of 81x, and a maximum of 154x.

-Two results are noticeably different compared to the results for the AFHQ data.
-First, the GAN method performs best in the cosine similarity and L1 loss metrics over all layers, whereas for the AFHQ data, it does not perform best even for any layer.
-Second, gradient descent without regularization (PLAIN) performs considerably worse here compared to FFT DEC, even in the earlier layers.
-A likely reason for those two differences is that the test network we use for the Digipath data does not use convolutional downsampling but bilinear downsampling.
-Removing the max pooling layer and the 1x1 convolutional downsamplings in the skip connection and replacing the 3x3 convolutional downsamplings with bilinear downsamplings followed by a 3x3 stride 1 convolution dramatically reduces noise in inversions with gradient descent, as shown in \cref{fig:digipath-bilinear-conv}.
+Two results are noticeably different compared to the results for the AFHQ wild data.
+First, the GAN method performs best in the cosine similarity and L1 loss metrics over all layers, whereas for the AFHQ wild and ImageNet1K data, it only did for Layer1 testing in VGG.